-The goal of Cortney’s Place is to encourage, support, and engage individuals with IDD.
+The goal of Cortney’s Place is to encourage, support, and individuals with Intellectual and Developmental Disabilities (IDD).
 This is to meet their personal goals and work toward being more self-sufficient.
-Our focus is on providing adults with IDD (Adults with Disabilities) with experiences any other adult would have.
+Our focus is on providing adults with Intellectual and Developmental Disabilities (IDD) with experiences any other adult would have.
 While including the specialized programs and services necessary to enhance their lives.
 We want to provide an environment of safety, inclusion, positivity and support not only for the adults in our program but their families as well.

 To participate in Cortney’s Place, an individual must have been diagnosed with a disability, be at least 18 years old, and have graduated or transitioned from high school.
 Individuals must demonstrate sufficient medical, emotional, social and behavioral stability to participate in a group setting and there must be a reasonable expectation that our programming will be of benefit.

 Cortney’s Place daily program hours are Monday through Friday from 8:00 am until 4:00 pm.
-Our daily program provides an adaptive/technological and therapeutic plan that offers an array of enhanced activities.
-The program center is eco-friendly, toxin free, with an ADA adapted environment designed to meet the physical needs of individuals with IDD (Adults with Disabilities).
+Our daily program provides an adaptive/technological and therapeutic plans that offers an array of enhanced activities.
+The program center is eco-friendly, toxin free, with an ADA adapted environment designed to meet the physical needs of individuals with Intellectual and Developmental Disabilities (IDD).

 In addition to providing daytime activities and skills training, our day program provides a foundation for individuals to further improve confidence and self-esteem, acquire social interaction skills, and be directly involved in community-based activities.